gunjouinc/Aoiduino/README.md

 # Aoiduino
 Aoi enviroment for Arduino.
 Provides command line interface and flexible enhancements for your product.

-Supported boards are Arduino Uno, Spresense Ast.
+Supported boards are Arduino Uno, Spresense Ast, ESP32.
 Below functions were implemented.

 - 2020/01/09
   - All boards